LrGeometry/mATs/doc/tokendesign.md

 - `owner` - re-assign any of the roles except for `admin`
 - `admin` - upgrade the contract, and re-assign itself

-AnthemGold INC will control the address of all roles except for minters, which will be controlled by the entities that AnthemGold elects to make minters.
+The issuing corporatinon will control the address of all roles except for minters, which will be controlled by the entities that the issuing corporation elects to make minters.

 ## ERC-20
-The `AGLDToken` implements the standard methods of the ERC-20 interface with some changes:
+The `mAT` implements the standard methods of the [H]ERC-20 interface with some changes:
  - A blacklisted address will be unable to call `transfer`, `transferFrom`, or `approve`, and will be unable to receive tokens.
  - `transfer`, `transferFrom`, and `approve` will fail if the contract has been paused.

 ## Issuing and Destroying tokens
-The AGLDToken allows multiple entities to create and destroy tokens.
+The mAT allows multiple entities to create and destroy tokens.
-These entities will have to be members of AnthemBunker or AmagiMetals, and will be vetted by AnthemGold before they are allowed to create new tokens.
-AnthemGold will not mint any tokens itself, it will approve members to mint and burn tokens.
+These entities will have to be members of the `issuing corporation's choosing`, and will be vetted `by the issuing corporation` before they are allowed to create new tokens. `The issuing corporation` will not mint any tokens itself, it will approve members to mint and burn tokens.

-Each `minter` has a `mintingAllowance`, which AnthemGold configures.
+Each `minter` has a `mintingAllowance`, which `the issuing corporation` configures.
 The `mintingAllowance` is how many tokens that minter may issue, and as a `minter` issues tokens, its `mintingAllowance` declines.
-AnthemGold will periodically reset the `mintingAllowance` as long as a `minter` remains in good standing with AnthemGold and maintains adequate reserves for the tokens it has issued.
+`the issuing corporation` will periodically reset the `mintingAllowance` as long as a `minter` remains in good standing with `the issuing corporation`  and maintains adequate reserves for the tokens it has issued.
 The `mintingAllowance` is to limit the damage if any particular `minter` is compromised.

 ### Adding Minters
-AnthemGold adds minters via the `configureMinter` method.
+`the issuing corporation`  adds minters via the `configureMinter` method.
 When a minter is configured a `mintingAllowance` is specified, which is the number of tokens that address is allowed to mint.
 As a `minter` mints tokens, the `mintingAllowance` will decline.

 - Only the `masterMinter` role may call configureMinter.